Combinatorial Hopf algebras and Towers of Algebras - Dimension, Quantization, and Functoriality: Introduction

 In recent years it has been shown that other graded dual Hopf algebras can be obtained from towers of algebras.
 In~\cite{MR} Malvenuto and Reutenauer establish the duality between the Hopf algebra \NSym\ of noncommutative symmetric functions and the Hopf algebra \QSym\ of quasi-symmetric functions.
 Krob and Thibon~\cite{KT} then showed that this duality can be interpreted as the duality of the Grothendieck groups associated with $\bigoplus_{n\geq0}H_{n}(0)$ the tower of Hecke algebras at $q = 0$.
 For more examples, see~\cite{BHT,HNT,ANS}.

 It is very tempting, as suggested by J. Y. Thibon, to classify all combinatorial Hopf algebras which arise as Grothendieck groups associated with a tower of algebras $\bigoplus_{n\geq0}A_{n}$.
 The list of axioms given by the first and last author in \cite{BL} guarantees that the Grothendieck groups of a tower of algebras form a pair of graded dual Hopf algebras.
-This list of axioms is not totally satisfactory as some of the axioms are difficult to verify and the description is far from a classification.
-In this paper we present a very surprising fact which shows that towers of algebras giving rise to combinatorial Hopf algebras are much more rigid than they appear.
+This list of axioms is far from a classification.